 Specialized Care: Ingrown Toenails, Plantar Warts, Diabetic Foot Care

-Treatments such as nail removal, plantar wart therapy, and diabetic foot care may be partially covered depending on your insurance policy.
+Treatments such as nail removal, plantar wart therapy, or diabetic foot care may be partially reimbursed depending on your insurance plan.

 How to confirm podiatry coverage in your insurance?